codefresh-io/docs.codefresh.io/_docs/installation/gitops.md

 ---

-GitOps Runtimes are available as Hosted with Argo CD installed in the Codefresh cluster, and Hybrid with Argo CD installed in the customer's cluster.
+The Codefresh GitOps module requires you to install GitOps Runtimes.

-Review the comparison
+GitOps Runtimes are available as hosted Runtimes with Argo CD installed in the Codefresh cluster, and hybrid Runtimes with Argo CD installed in the customer's cluster.
+Review the [comparison](#hosted-vshybrid-gitops) between both Runtime modes.

 ## Hosted GitOps